-BMC swoops down on SoBo’s sartorial street, demolishes shops and sends people scampering
+Mumbai: BMC swoops down on Fashion Street, demolishes shops

 At around 11.30 am yesterday, just as business at Fashion Street opposite the Bombay Gymkhana Club, Fort was picking up, the ‘A’ ward encroachment team, lead by senior officer Nutan Jadhav swooped down on FS as it is called in these everything has an acronym and started demolition work.